 I bought the DiMarzio Area Set (Area 58, Area 61, and Area 67) while looking for new single coils to go in the neck and middle positions of my Silhouette Special.
 There are lots of reviews of the DiMarzio Area pickups out there but I don’t think nobody has ever directly compared all three in the same pickup position.
 This may the first!

 Sometimes a bolt-on guitar neck can shift in the neck pocket, causing the strings to be too close to one side of the neck.
 It’s a common issue and very easy to fix.
 In this short video I show you how.

 For too many years, too many people have spread too many half-baked ideas about setting up and adjusting guitars.
-Truss rods are of course frequently implicated.
-So, at the risk of courting controversy, let’s bust some hoary old truss rod myths.
+Truss rods are frequently mentioned, even when not necessary.
+So, at the risk of courting controversy, let's bust some truss rod myths.

 No single part of a guitar is more terrifying or mysterious to many guitarists than the humble truss rod.
 For years we have been told that we can ruin our precious and fragile guitars by just looking at them funny.
 But truss rods are very simple devices and are nothing to be afraid of.
 So let's dispel the fears and the myths.

 By far the most common mistake I see with new students, be they novices or people who already play, is not about how they place their hand on the guitar neck.
 In fact it’s about about how they place their thumb.
 Getting their thumb in the right place is often the single biggest thing they can do to make playing and learning the guitar easier.
 Let me explain…

 Many a great guitar has been ruined by well-meaning but bad advice.
 And many a great guitar is also ruined by people who overestimate their experience and abilities with a screwdriver or a file.
 These are obvious lessons but so easy to forget that I think it’s time I reminded you with some real world examples (yes, the names have been changed to protect the innocent)…